 Can You Print Props And Terrain?

 When you start talking between the 28mm and 54mm size for a 3D printer, you need to be more careful.
-If you don’t have the best 3D printer for 28mm miniatures, your small features will all meld together and become indiscernible.
+If you don’t have the best 3D printer for miniatures in this size, your small features will all meld together and become indiscernible.
 I tried printing my Einstein bust at a smaller scale on my printer and it looked more like Sloth from the Goonies.

 There are certain 3D printers specifically for high-detail, high-resolution prints.
-You want to go after resin 3d printers (Anycubic, Elegoo, Epax, Peopoly, etc.) as they provide more detail than 3d printers that print filament such as ABS, PLA, PET.
+You want to go after resin 3D printers (Anycubic, ELEGOO, Phrozen, Peopoly, etc.) as they provide more detail than 3D printers that print filament such as ABS, PLA, PETG.
 Most printers will do a decent job but depending on the print they might fall short.